 What is the ANC?

-The Catalan National Assembly (ANC) is a grassroots organisation that brings together around 80,000 people from all parts of the Catalan society, including different ideologies, religions and nationalities.
-We work on a voluntary basis for a common cause: to win Catalan independence in a completely peaceful and democratic way.
+The Catalan National Assembly (ANC) is a grassroots organisation that brings together around 93.000 people from all parts of Catalan society (local, national and international), including different ideologies, religions and nationalities.
+We work on a voluntary basis for a common cause: to achieve Catalan independence in a completely peaceful and democratic manner.

 The ANC aims at decisively contributing to the foundation of a Catalan Republic based on the principles and values of democracy, freedom and social justice.